solidusio/solidus.io/source/blog/2020-06-08-this-month-in-solidus-may-2020.html.markdown

 - [**Restrict shipping methods to stock locations.**](https://github.com/solidusio/solidus/pull/3624) It is now possible to restrict shipping methods to select stock locations rather than displaying them for all stock locations.
-Thanks to Dumitru Ceban for Nebulab for uncovering this hidden gem in the code and creating a UI to allow anyone to use it!
+Thanks to Dumitru Ceban from Nebulab for uncovering this hidden gem in the code and creating a UI to allow anyone to use it!
 - [**Pagination in the stock locations UI.**](https://github.com/solidusio/solidus/pull/3600) The Stock Locations page in the backend was missing a pagination UI, which was causing issues for